60dimension/IELTS-Vocabularies/Vocabulary02.md

 Some seed varieties germinate fast, so check every day or so.

-Can you tell it on an installment basis?
+Can you tell it on an instalment basis?

 Roll the meat and tie it with string.